crypto-org-chain/chain-docs/docs/getting-started/network-parameters.md

 # List of network parameters

-This section aims to collect and provide brief description of all the mentioned network parameters:
+This section aims to collect and provide brief a description of all the mentioned network parameters:

 #### Staking-related parameters